Zolske/codecademyFortuneTeller/README.md

 ---

 1. Random message made up of 3 random components.
+2. Easily scalable, the array can be updated by simply adding more elements to it, without having to change anything else in the code.
-2. Text art picture to illustrate the fortune teller.
+3. Text art picture to illustrate the fortune teller.

 ## Future updates